 return

 So we’ve made it to the end!
-If you would like to run the entire program from start to finish, copy the following code and save it as main.go:
+At this point, we have the full workflow in place: connect, list files, upload, download, and close the session cleanly.
+If you want to run the entire example from start to finish, save the following code as main.go:

 package main